 Zhu joined Watsi on July 16th, 2015.
-Six years ago, Zhu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, Zhu joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Zhu's most recent donation supported Win, a woman from Burma, to fund gynecological surgery.

 Zhu has funded healthcare for 26 patients in 9 countries.